I work with social change advocates to foster healing while making our world a more just, joyful, and beautiful place.

-My arenas of consulting practice include:
+My current consulting practice includes:

-- systems change, field development, and policy research & advocacy;
+- systems change, field development, and policy research & advocacy.

 In 2018, I completed a year-long consultancy with the Center for Court Innovation & Mayor’s Office to End Domestic and Gender-Based Violence to support re-envisioning New York City’s abusive partner intervention programs.
 The City recently launched “Interrupting Violence at Home” to provide community-based services outside the criminal legal system.
-You can read Seeding Generations: New Strategies Towards Services for People Who Abuse, the full report on my research and systems change advocacy.
+Read Seeding Generations: New Strategies Towards Services for People Who Abuse, the full report on my research and systems change advocacy.

 For nearly eight years, I served as the executive director of Sakhi for South Asian Women.
 Through my leadership, I enabled increased language access in New York State and enhanced approaches to ending violence.
 I have been asked to provide expert commentary on violence against women and/or the South Asian community in interviews conducted by CNN, WABC in New York City, New York Times, New York Newsday, WNYC, and a range of ethnic broadcast and print media including GEO TV, India Abroad, Indian TV, New Delhi TV, SONY, and TV Asia.

 I have also served as a board member and program committee chair for the New York Women’s Foundation.
 My expertise ranges from community organizing to evaluation to grantmaking.

 You can hear about my own leadership lessons here.

 You can hear others glow me up in Purvi Shah Leadership.